Pakistan Country Commercial Guide

 Imports from the US

-In terms of market share, five countries supply more than 70 percent of the total imported agricultural machinery and equipment.
-These include the United States, Japan, Italy, Germany, and China.
-The estimated U.S. market share is 30 percent.
+Five countries supply more than 70 percent of Pakistan’s imported agricultural machinery and equipment: the United States, Japan, Italy, Germany, and China, with the U.S. holding an estimated 25 percent market share.

 Machinery and Equipment

-Pakistan’s domestic production of tractor units decreased by approximately 46 percent from 41,871 units to 22,626 units during FY 2022-23.
-According to local industry experts, there exists a considerable gap in the per-acre availability of tractors and other agricultural machinery in Pakistan.
-There are approximately 675,000 tractor units operational in the country, resulting in the availability of approximately 0.09 horsepower (HP) per acre against the required power of 1.4 HP per acre.
+Pakistan’s domestic production of tractor units declined by approximately 34.6 percent from 36,385 units to 23,814 units during FY 2024-25.
+According to local industry experts, there is a considerable gap in the per-acre availability of tractors and other agricultural machinery in Pakistan.
+Approximately 714,447 tractor units are operating in the country, resulting in the availability of approximately 0.09 horsepower (HP) per acre against the required power of 1.4 HP per acre.

-Tractors produced locally are under license agreements with several foreign companies from the United States, Belarus, Turkey, and China.
-In addition to tractors, the United States and EU export used agricultural machinery to Pakistan, including application equipment and smart irrigation systems.
+Tractors produced locally are under license agreements with several foreign companies, including the United States, Belarus, Turkey, and China.
+In addition to tractors, the United States and the EU export used agricultural machinery to Pakistan, including application equipment and smart irrigation systems.
 The domestic industry has the indigenous capacity to produce agricultural machinery and equipment to meet only 15 percent of the country’s total requirements.
-Production is expected to remain contained in the current volumes over the next 3-4 years mainly due to multiple macro and micro economic factors including availability of raw materials, limited project financing options, untrained workforce, and lack of R&D facilities.
+Production is expected to remain constrained over the next three to four years, mainly due to multiple macro and microeconomic factors, including the lack of availability of raw materials, limited project financing options, an untrained workforce, and lack of R&D facilities.

-Most of the locally produced machinery is based on outdated technology and its efficiency is substantially low.
+Most of the locally produced machinery is based on outdated technology and is inefficient.
 A wide variety of more sophisticated equipment is imported, but local farmers prefer replacement and spare parts manufactured locally due to the relatively low cost of domestically manufactured equipment.

 To better develop the agriculture sector, the Government of Pakistan, both at the federal and provincial levels, has launched several programs and incentives to modernize and expand existing capacity.
-These initiatives include easy and long-term credit facilities, farmer education programs, and subsidized inputs.
-In addition, the government through budgetary support programs offers low taxation programs on agricultural machinery to boost agricultural modernization.
+These initiatives include easy to access long-term credit facilities, farmer education programs, and subsidized inputs.
+In addition, the government, through budgetary support programs, offers low taxation programs on agricultural machinery to boost agricultural modernization.

 • Tractors